 2020 ANNUAL HOUSING REPORT

 Fortunately, real estate professionals in the Twin Cities have access to the best statistical analysis and reporting in the country through our professional association, the Minneapolis Area Association of Realtors (MAAR).
-Each year, MAAR puts out a year-end report to track the performance of the Twin Cities housing market on key metrics, including median price, monthly supply of inventory, and foreclosure rates.
-Best of all, these statistics break down by county and city, so that you can get a specific look at how your real estate sub-market is doing.VIEW ANNUAL REPORT
+Each year, the Association puts out a year-end report to track the performance of the Twin Cities housing market on key metrics, including median price, monthly supply of inventory, and foreclosure rates.
+Best of all, these statistics are broken down by county and city, so that customers can get a more specific read on their local market conditions.VIEW ANNUAL REPORT